 The best balance transfer credit card is not one-size-fits-all.
 The answer depends on how much you owe, how quickly you’ll be able to repay it and what your credit score is.
 Those factors will tell you which cards are attainable and help you figure out how much each will save you.
 But we can certainly point you in the right direction.… read full answer

 WalletHub’s editors compared hundreds of credit cards based on their balance-transfer appeal.
 In the end, five cards in particular stood out.
 None of them charge annual fees.
-All of them require at least good credit for approval.
+Most of them require at least good credit for approval.
 And you can get the rest of the particulars below.

 Here are the best balance transfer credit cards: